FXbiker/Voicemeeter-Potato-Activator/README.md

 - Go To Regedit
 - Go to Path "Computer\HKEY_CURRENT_USER\VB-Audio\VoiceMeeter" in regedit
 - Right Click On "Code" on the right side and select "Modify"
-- Increment the HEX or Decimal Values until you get the smallest value that doesnt show the popup on voicemeeter launch (it is recommended to use task manager to force close voicemeeter while the popup shows in your testing)
+- Increment the HEX or Decimal Values (by one at a time) until you get the smallest value that doesnt show the popup on voicemeeter launch (it is recommended to use task manager to force close voicemeeter while the popup shows in your testing)
 - Once the popup is no longer showing, run the script once and then every time it shows in future making sure it is extracted and a "data.txt" file is in the same directory as the script
 - DONE
 ---